A message from Blue Cross and Blue Shield of Louisiana CEO I. Steven Udvarhelyi, M.D.

 Members can use BlueCare, Blue Cross’ telehealth platform, to have online visits with behavioral health providers.

-BlueCare behavioral health appointments can be a good service if your employees are feeling stress, anxiety or depression because of COVID-19, or if your team is practicing social distancing and looking for ways of getting care without going somewhere for treatment.
+BlueCare behavioral health appointments can be a good service if your employees are feeling stress, anxiety or depression and looking for ways of getting care without going somewhere for treatment.

 Log in to BlueCare to schedule appointments with available psychology or psychiatry providers who are trained and certified in telehealth care.
 Behavioral health providers available through BlueCare can help with anxiety, depression, stress, grief, substance abuse, coping with life transitions, couples counseling and more.